Yelp/yelp_kafka/docs/source/getting_started.rst

 This example makes use of the `SimpleProducer`_ class from kafka-python.

-*client_id* is optional and it identifies the connection between Kafka and the client.
+``client_id`` identifies the client connection in Kafka and it is used by Kafka 0.9.0 to enforce quota limit per client.
+We recommend to use a ``client_id`` that represents the application.

 In the example there are some exceptions that usually should be safe to just retry.

-KafkaUnavailableError can happen when the metadata request to Kafka fails, this request is broker unaware so a simple retry would pick another broker of the cluster and possibly succeed.
+``KafkaUnavailableError`` can happen when the metadata request to Kafka fails, this request is broker unaware so a simple retry would pick another broker of the cluster and possibly succeed.

-LeaderNotAvailableError and NotLeaderForPartitionError may happen during a cluster rolling restart or upon broker failure.
+``LeaderNotAvailableError`` and ``NotLeaderForPartitionError`` may happen during a cluster rolling restart or upon broker failure.
 In this case a new leader will be elected, kafka-python by default refreshes the metadata when encountering these errors, thus upon retry it would hopefully use a new leader and succeed.
 However, Kafka doesn't give us any guarantee on how quickly a new leader will be elected.
 We measured that for small clusters the elections happens in the order of hundreds of ms but for large clusters it can take up to several seconds.
 Usually an application should retry for a limited amount of time and then consider the request failed and react accordingly.

+Finally, ``FailedPayloadsError`` may happen in many cases, for example when a leader is missing or the connection fails in the middle of a request.
+Metadata is automatically refreshed for this exception as well.

 .. seealso:: kafka-python `usage examples`_